What is 20/20 vision? What is 6/6 visual acuity?

 Standardised charts mean different clinics can record a result that should not vary depending upon where it is conducted.
 Furthermore, so the result can be expressed reliably as an individual’s corrected or uncorrected acuity by definition, the test is performed with standard charts.

 However, effects such as pupil size, contrast, optotype used, or a refractive error can cause variations.

-In a visual acuity test if an observer has 6/6 visual acuity (or 20/20 vision ) the 6/6 size letters can be resolved at 6 metres (or 20 feet being 6 metres) normally using a snellen eye chart in an eyesight test during the standard eye test and is often thought of perfect vision in eye testing.(more by the layperson as better acuities are possible).
+If an observer has 6/6 visual acuity (or 20/20 vision ), the 6/6 size letters can be resolved at 6 metres (or 20 feet being 6 metres) normally using a Snellen eye chart in an eyesight test during the standard eye test is often commonly thought of as standard ideal vision benchmark.

 20/10 vision or 6/3 vision (better vision) means the letter can be seen only at 3 metres by the 6/6 limited person versus 6 metres for this better standard.

 20/100 means this letter can be seen at 100′ by the 20/20 capable person but only at 20′ by this criterion for the poorer visioned person.

 20/15 means this letter can be seen at 20′ by the 20/15 capable person but only at 15′ by the poorer visioned person by comparison.